parse-community/docs/_includes/cloudcode/cloud-code.md

 });
 ```

-In most cases, the `connect` event called the first time the client calls `subscribe`.
+In most cases, the `connect` event is called the first time the client calls `subscribe`.
 If this is your use case, you can listen for errors using this event.

 ```javascript
 Parse.LiveQuery.on('error', (error) => {